 Sossusvlei dunes © Judith Duk

-Namibia has a diversity of natural habitats: the rugged coastline and haunting beauty of the Skeleton Coast, the endless stretch of undulating ochre-coloured sand dunes at Sossusvlei, the impressive gorge of the Fish River Canyon winding through the arid landscape of the great plateau, and the vast salt pan of Etosha National Park, one of the world's greatest wildlife viewing destinations.
-These are the attractions that draw travellers to one of Africa's more intriguing destinations, the unspoilt wilderness of Namibia.
+Namibia has diverse natural habitats, from its rugged coastline and the Skeleton Coast to the endless stretch of undulating ochre-coloured sand dunes at Sossusvlei.
+The impressive gorge of the Fish River Canyon winds through arid terrain, while the vast saltpan of Etosha National Park exists as one of the world's greatest wildlife viewing destinations.

 Travel Guide powered by Word Travels, copyright © 2018 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.